It’s a broken record… the movie Groundhog Day in football form: the SEC owns the Big Ten.

 First off, get rid of the cupcakes.
 Michigan not just scheduling Appalachian State, but losing to them, was a major hit for the Big Ten.
 The Penn State 2009 non-conference schedule is one of the more popular topics of the year.

-To some degree this is a work in progress.
+To a degree this is a work in progress.
 Yes, the Nittany Lions have Alabama in the very near future, plus Nebraska down the road.
 Ohio State has USC again this season.
 Heck, even Indiana had South Florida on schedule this year, but it had to be moved to a few years down the road.
 But this needs to be more consistent – go out and flex your muscle, Big Ten.

 If You Build It, They Will Come